-You will have noticed in the video that the guy uses either a mitre box, a hand mitre saw and then a power version, but essentially they all do the same job.
-With the first two options you need to do the physical act of sawing whereas with the power version, you just push a button and push the blade down.
+With these options you need to do the physical act of sawing whereas with the power version of the mitre saw, you just push a button and push the blade down.

-He also uses a circular saw and a square and that is commonly used on a building site, but generally that is for rougher work or for working with rougher wood.
-If you would like to see how to cut mitre joints without a mitre saw, then please click here.
+You can also use a circular saw and a square and that is commonly used on a building site, but generally that is for rougher work or for working with rougher wood.

 Bevel is a pretty popular joint that is used in wood working.
 Its main purpose is to remove hard edges and soften their look, and also to make them safer.

-Think of the edge of a table and you will understand what I mean.
+Think of the edge of a table and you will understand what we mean.
 It is classed as a decorative type of joint that is also very strong and will last a long time.
-These are mainly used in furniture and some cabinet making.
+These are mainly used in furniture and some cabinet making

 These are used when doing crown moulding.
 They can also be used for a variety of other purposes.
 It is most commonly used in roofing work, and a good way to describe it is to think of times when two pieces of wood have to meet, but at different angles.
 There are jigs available that help make this a great deal easier.